CristianCantoro/ssh-geoip-filter/README.md

 3. Get into the repo directory: `cd ssh-geoip-filter`

 4. Copy:
+    * `files/etc/sshfilter.conf` to `/etc/sshfilter.conf`
     * `files/usr/local/bin/sshfilter` to `/usr/local/bin/sshfilter`
     * `files/usr/local/bin/update-geoip` to `/usr/local/bin/update-geoip`
+  (you will need administrative privilege to perform these copies)

+5. Update the configuration file at `/etc/sshfilter.conf` and set the values of the variables `ALLOW_COUNTRIES` and `LOG_FACILITY`

-5. Update the geoip database, you will need administrative privileges because the database is saved in `/usr/share/GeoIP/`:
+6. Update the geoip database, you will need administrative privileges to run this command because the database is saved in `/usr/share/GeoIP/`:
 ```
 $ sudo /usr/local/bin/update-geoip
 GeoIP successfully updated
 ```

-6. Test if `sshfilter` is working:
+7. Test if `sshfilter` is working:
 ```bash
 $ sshfilter -v 8.8.8.8
 [2018-04-24_14:15:45][info]	DENY sshd connection from 8.8.8.8 (US)